devd/Academic-Writing-Check/README.markdown

 Colors can be specified with --{option}_color={color}, where {option} is one of the options above, and {color} is one of ('black','red','green','yellow','blue','purple','cyan','white').
 You can also prefix the color name with dark to get a darker shade.
+Additionally, you can pass a --def_color={color} to set the color of unmarked text, the default is to use your console default.

 Thus, --passive_color=darkgreen will mark passive words with dark green